Does Kratom Interact With Ivermectin?

 Kratom comes in several different strains.
 And even though they all share the same basic properties, each strain emphasizes specific effects more than the others.

-The strains differ because of differences in the processing of the kratom leaves, such as the time of harvest.
+The strains differ because of differences in the processing of the kratom leaves, such as the harvest time.
 These changes lead to contrasting alkaloid profiles within the plant.

 Fun fact: the names of each strain refer to the color of the leaf veins.
 This is apparent in leaf form, but all strains look the same once kratom is turned into powder.